spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-android-using-spokestack/index.md

 ## Integrating NLU

-If you've made an Alexa skill, you've been introduced to the concept of natural language understanding (NLU) in the context of smart speakers, but just as a refresher: an NLU system takes a phrase spoken naturally ("find me a sourdough recipe", also known as an _utterance_) and tries to extract enough meaning from it for the app to act on.
-In the current generation of NLU technology, this means turning the utterance into an _intent_, which can be thought of as analogous to a function name, and _slots_, or function arguments.
-Amazon does speech recognition and NLU on their servers when audio is received from an Alexa-enabled device, but Spokestack's NLU runs directly on mobile devices, saving a network trip and improving user privacy.
+[Part 3](/blog/porting-a-smart-speaker-voice-app-to-mobile-part-3) of this series includes a refresher on the concept of natural language understanding (NLU) as well as instructions for converting your Alexa model into a format usable by Spokestack, so we'll just cover the Android-specific parts here.

 The configuration for the Spokestack NLU is in the `Spokestack` file, just like our ASR setup.
 It requires three external files — a [TensorFlow Lite](https://www.tensorflow.org/lite) model, a JSON metadata file that describes its output, and a vocabulary file used to transform ASR results into input for the model.
-Here's how you can get your own versions of these files for your own skill (paraphrased from our [export guide](/docs/Concepts/export)).
-You'll need a [Spokestack account](/login) (they're free!).

-1. Log into the Amazon developer console, find your skill, click the "Build" tab at the top, and look for "JSON Editor" listed under your intents and slots on the left side (at the time of this writing).
-1. Copy the entire contents of the JSON editor and paste them into a new file on your computer.
-Save it as `<YOUR-MODEL-NAME-HERE>.json`.
-1. Log in to your Spokestack account, click on "Language Understanding" on the left, and upload your JSON file using the "Import" button.
-1. Watch the email address you used to sign up for the account; we'll email you when your files are ready, and you can download them from your account page.

 These files aren't huge (typically < 20 MB total), but they're big enough that you probably want to distribute them compressed to keep your app download size down.

 To do that, place all three files in the `src/main/assets` directory under your app's root directory.
 You may have to manually create `assets`, but the others should have been created along with your project.
 Files in the `assets` directory have to be decompressed at runtime to be used.
 We typically do that by decompressing them to the application's cache directory on startup, then on subsequent starts checking if the files exist and decompressing again if the user has cleared the cache or the app has been updated to a new version.
-This is the `checkForModels` method from the last section.
+This is the `checkForModels()` method from the previous section.
 In the demo app, this code is in `MainActivity`, but you could put it elsewhere for sake of cleanliness:

 ```java
 private void checkForModels() {